 How to get around Madrid

-Madrid is a very walkable city when you stay in the centre as most of the top attractions are close together, within 2km of each other.
-The only times you’ll really need to take public transport are to reach Palacio de Cristal which is a 40 minute walk from the cathedral and Atocha railway station which is a 30 minute walk.
+Madrid is a very walkable city when you stay in the center as most of the top attractions are close together, within 2km of each other.
+The only times you’ll really need to take public transport are to reach Palacio de Cristal which is a 40-minute walk from the cathedral and Atocha railway station which is a 30-minute walk.

 To really maximize your time and energy, you can move around the city by metro and bus.
 To use the metro you’ll need a public transport card (€2.50) which you can fill with single or 10-trip passes whilst the EMT blue buses accept cash and the metro travel card.